Published on September 11, 2024 by Arnab Banerjee

 How Acuity Knowledge Partners can help

 We are a trusted global offshoring partner to the financial services sector.
 We take great pride in being the world’s leading provider of bespoke research, analytics and technology solutions to the financial services sector for more than two decades.
 Our 6,000+ full-time employees currently assist more than 600 clients globally.
-Our Data and Technology Solutions team offers defined automation processes for investment banks, advisories and private equity firms.
-The team’s expertise ranges from digital engineering services to data engineering, data science and AI and enterprise platform services.
+Our Data and Technology Solutions team offers defined automation processes for investment banks, advisories, and private equity firms.
+By focusing on automation in investment banking, the team’s expertise ranges from digital engineering services to data engineering, data science, and AI, as well as enterprise platform services.
 The team also plays an instrumental role in guiding and supporting our clients towards effective implementation of emerging technologies in their financial operations.

 Sources: